 How Do I Choose?

 Flip a coin?
-Comment below to ask our opinion?
-Better yet–try a mixture of all four.
+Better yet–try a mixture of all four during your time at Expanish.
 Spend a quarter of your time volunteering, another quarter of your time taking tango lessons and the rest of your time eating your way through Buenos Aires!
-Spend one weekend away in a campo and there you have it: an eclectic cultural experience in Argentina.
+Spend a weekend away in a campo and there you have it: an eclectic cultural experience in Argentina.
 Buenos Aires is a city that demands all your free time in order to get to know it well.
 You can spend months here learning Spanish and still leave with pending things to see and flavors of empanadas to try.